aghaeifar/TurboBloch/README.md

 ### MATLAB Interface:

 A MATLAB mex wrapper is provided in MATLAB folder with a few examples.
 Cmake should be able prepare mex file build too.
+Run *build.m* in MATLAB folder for a static mex build.

 ## Troubleshooting